StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-You can configure or develop your own [propagation functions](../../../develop/developer-guides/custom-functions/propagation-functions.md).
+You can configure or develop your own propagation functions.
 {% endhint %}

 It is possible that your view can contain components that have a deviating propagated health state caused by a component that is outside your view.
 The Topology Perspective allows you to configure whether the view should be expanded to show root cause components that are outside of the currently displayed view: